-Bangladesh is primarily an agrarian country with a very low level of economic development and the country is still designated by the World Bank as a low-income poor developing country.
+Bangladesh is primarily an agrarian country with a very low level of economic development and the country is still designated by the World Bank as a lowincome poor developing country.
 Since independence in 1971, the country has been striving to improve economic performance and reduce poverty and to become a middle-income country.
 In this striving, the agricultural sector in general and the agribusiness in particular has the potential to perform a number of critical roles in transforming the country in the desired direction.
-The sector can provide food for the rising population and the rising urban sector, generating income and employment opportunities for rural population, supplying labor as well as materials for the rising manufacturing and service sectors, providing a market for the country's growing industrial sector, and generating investable surpluses and foreign exchange earnings that could be utilized for developing the country-side as well as the entire economy.
-On the other hand, the industrial sector of the country can provide critical supports to the agricultural sector in the form of supplying agricultural implements, various other critical inputs (such as fertilizers), improved technology, additional agribusiness-related investments, and providing ready markets for rising agricultural and agribusiness output.
+The sector can provide food for the rising population and the rising urban sector, generating income and employment opportunities for rural population, supplying labor as well as materials for the rising manufacturing and services sectors, providing a market for the country's growing industrial sector, and generating investable surpluses and foreign exchange earnings that could be utilized for developing the country-side as well as the entire economy.
+On the other hand, the industrial sector of the country can provide critical support to the agricultural sector in the form of supplying agricultural implements, various other critical inputs (such as fertilizers), improved technology, additional agribusiness-related investments, and providing ready markets for rising agricultural and agribusiness output.

-Mujeri(2014) argues that despite significant structural transformation, the policy framework should continue to view agriculture as an active and co-equal partner with industry and other sectors during the post-MDGs period.
+Mujeri(2014) argues that despite significant structural transformation, the policy framework should continue to view agriculture as an active and co-equal partner with industry and other sectors during the post-MDG period.
 This is mainly due to two considerations: first, agriculture produces goods that directly satisfy basic human needs, and second, agriculture production combines human effort with natural resources.
 As such agricultural growth must match population growth at the least to avoid Malthusian trap and stagnant development.
 Moreover, the later generation dual economy models make it apparent that functions that agriculture and industry sectors must perform are totally interdependent.
-Agriculture sector must release resources for industry which in turn must have the absorbing capacity.
+Agriculture sector must release resources for industry, which in turn must have the absorbing capacity.
 Growth can occur only if release-cum-absorption of labor and capital are efficient.
 This conceptual framework no longer identifies either sector as leading or lagging.

-In Figure 1, rate of growth in agriculture sector of the country has been given from the period of 1980-81 to 2013-14.
+In Figure 1, the rate of growth in agriculture sector of the country is shown from the period of 1980-81 to 2013-14.
+In the figure, we observe that the highest rate of growth in the agriculture sector occurred in 2009-10.
+In 2012-13, the rate of growth of agricultural sector declined.